stemoore09/SQL-Projects/README.md

 # SQL-Projects
-T-SQL Queries using SQL Server
+T-SQL Queries using SQL Server on DataCamp's online database